 1066 Country Walks and Battle Abbey

-Hastings historic 1066 Country Walk is a spectacular way to see the area’s past.
-Visitors can experience an amazing hands on history lesson by walking in the same footsteps as soldiers centuries ago.
+1066 country walks is a spectacular way to see the area’s historic past.
+Visitors can experience an amazing hands-on history lesson by walking in the same footsteps as soldiers centuries ago.

 Amazingly, the battlefield has barely been modified over the years.
 It is considered one of the least altered medieval battlefields today.
 It is estimated that 14,000 soldiers fought during the Battle of Hastings and the area is full of ghosts of those fallen men.